Aspiring-Writer/_posts/tmf-2.md

 "Is it possible that you've found some clothing you do like?"

 Dorian shot a look at his brother and walked back to the balcony.
 He watched the two birds taking a bath in the middle of the garden.
 Dorian never understood Dragomir's obsession with nature, dozens of flowers lined the twisting pathway through the acre of land.
 Groves of trees followed after them, apples and oranges, even grapes.
-It was beautiful, he couldn't deny that, but why Dragomir took it upon himself to personally oversee to their care still eluded Dorian.
+It was beautiful, he couldn't deny that but why Dragomir took it upon himself to personally oversee their care still eluded Dorian.

-He turned to his brother, "If you took a care of women the way you look after your gardening, you'd be married with kids by now."
+He turned to his brother, "If you took care of women the way you look after your gardening, you'd be married with kids by now."

-Dragomir smiled, but said nothing.
+Dragomir smiled but said nothing.
 Dorian turned back to the garden and resisted the urge to glance at his watch again.

 "Dorian."

 "Hmm?"

 "Whatever you're looking for will never come to you instantly.
 Be patient and use wisdom, racing after every little ripple will cause you to miss the bigger ripples worth your attention."

 Dorian held his brother's gaze for a moment longer before turning back to the two birds playing in the water.

 "The only problem," He muttered, "is that I don't know *what* I'm looking for."

 A movement to his right caught his eye.
 Dorian watched as Samantha Rose stepped out of her car.
 She was on the phone and her gaze met his.
 She did not smile and he didn't either.
 Something told him that she wasn't what he was looking for either.